 West Bromwich Albion Football Club Policy and Related Procedure for Safeguarding Children

-Our mission at West Bromwich Albion Football Club is to create an enjoyable, safe, secure environment for all.
-We will develop exemplary staff across the organisation to listen and respond to the needs of all we engage with.
+Our mission at West Bromwich Albion Football Club is to create an enjoyable, safe, and positive environment for all.
+We are committed to ensuring that our staff and volunteers are appropriate and suitable to work with vulnerable groups.